-Fiscal Year 2020 Operational Highlights
+Fiscal Year 2021 Operational Highlights

-- Central Health's net position increased \$80.8 million, a 25% increase compared to prior year net position. - During the year, Central Health's total operating revenues were \$11.9 million and operating expenses were \$150.8 million.
-Nonoperating revenues, comprised primarily of property tax revenue, were \$219.7 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintains reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
+- Central Health's net position increased \$70.0 million, an 18% increase compared to prior year net position. - During the year, Central Health's total operating revenues were \$12.7 million and operating expenses were \$129.7 million.
+Nonoperating revenues, comprised primarily of property tax revenue, were \$187.0 million, net of nonoperating expenses. - In order to responsibly manage financial resources, Central Health maintains reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
 The Emergency Reserve is budgeted as a funding source for unanticipated emergencies that arise from unusual circumstances and is maintained at approximately 15% of budgeted ongoing expenses and set annually through adoption of the budget.
-In addition, Central Health maintains a Contingency Reserve policy to serve as a funding source for one-time expenditures or for ongoing expenditures when needed for cyclical or temporary structural deficits.
-Central Health also maintains a Capital Reserve established to fund capital assets or projects funded through the issuance of debt, grants, or operating transfers. - Central Health's outstanding bonds were refinanced in fiscal year 2020 at a significantly lower interest rate (see Note 8 in this report for more information). - Provided local matching funds to draw over 91.0% of the total value of the Community Care Collaborative Delivery Service Reform Incentive Payment projects metrics and outcomes that were reported in fiscal year 2020. - Through its partner, CommUnityCare, provided health care services to over 102,000 patients. - Continued in the role of anchor entity for the Medicaid 1115 Waiver Program for Regional Healthcare Partnership Region 7, which consists of Travis County and five other surrounding counties. - In 2020 Central Health continued to provide funding for a premium assistance program for high risk patients enrolled in Sendero Health Plans that served over 500 people. - Successful state legislation passed to create a Local Provider Participation Fund and appoint Central Health as the administrator to assess and collect mandatory payments from hospitals in Travis County.
-Central Health collected \$75.0 million in mandatory payments and made intergovernmental transfers of \$81.6 million during the fiscal year. - Central Health and Seton continue negotiations to evolve their partnership to ensure that Seton provides a safety net hospital system to ensure access to care for low income Travis County residents.
-Although no changes have been made to the long-standing affiliation agreements between the partners, negotiations and mediation continue.
+In addition, Central Health maintains a Contingency Reserve to serve as a funding source for one-time expenditures or for ongoing expenditures when needed for cyclical or temporary structural deficits.
+Central Health also maintains a Capital Reserve established to fund capital assets or projects funded through the issuance of debt, grants, or operating transfers. - Central Health issued \$62,755,000 of Certificates of Obligation, Taxable Series 2021 (Limited Tax) and \$13,630,000 of Certificates of Obligation, Series 2021 (Limited Tax) (see Note 8 in this report for more information). - Provided local matching funds to draw over 91.0% of the total value of the Community Care Collaborative Delivery Service Reform Incentive Payment projects metrics and outcomes that were reported in fiscal year 2020. - Through its partner, CommUnityCare, provided health care services to over 120,000 patients. - Continued in the role of anchor entity for the Medicaid 1115 Waiver Program for Regional Healthcare Partnership Region 7, which consists of Travis County and five other surrounding counties. - In 2021 Central Health continued to provide funding for a premium assistance program for high risk patients enrolled in Sendero Health Plans that served over 680 people. - Successful state legislation was passed during fiscal 2019 to create a Local Provider Participation Fund and appoint Central Health as the administrator to assess and collect mandatory payments from hospitals in Travis County.
+Central Health collected \$129.3 million in mandatory payments and made intergovernmental transfers of \$98.7 million during the fiscal year. - Central Health and Seton continue discussions of hospital service obligations and levels of service to ensure access to care for low income Travis County residents.
+There are no assurances that any revisions to the current agreements will occur as a result of these discussions.

 - In March 2020, Central Health and its partners began directing their operational focus to the outbreak of COVID-19.
-Resources were dedicated throughout the enterprise organizations in the following areas and continue to be supported throughout the ongoing pandemic: - Participating in the local Emergency Operations Center in Travis County; - Establishing new testing locations and supporting ongoing clinical operations; - Creating and implementing an extensive communications strategy to residents, including key messaging to populations disproportionately impacted by COVID-19; - Implementing an immediate transition to remote work for the appropriate enterprise staff; Requesting funding from the Federal Emergency Management Agency (FEMA) and other possible funding sources for reimbursement of allowable expenditures.
+Resources were dedicated throughout the enterprise organizations in the following areas and continue to be supported throughout the ongoing pandemic: - Participating in the local Emergency Operations Center in Travis County; - Establishing new testing and vaccination locations and supporting ongoing clinical operations; - Creating and implementing an extensive communications strategy to residents, including key messaging and distribution of PPE to populations disproportionately impacted by COVID-19; - Implementing an immediate transition to remote work for the appropriate enterprise staff; - Requesting funding from the Federal Emergency Management Agency (FEMA) and other possible funding sources for reimbursement of allowable expenditures.